ridiak/thoughts-of-a-lost-soul/content/blog/conflict-of-mind/index.md

 Why am I not more driven?
 Why am I not creating?
 Why am I not the person I thought I was?
 Maybe I am someone else.
 I surely still have to figue myself out.

 It all feels pointless because I keep looking at the clock instead of living.
 I know why… Kind of.
-It’s my fucking brain wired to think.
+It’s my brain wired to think.

 Think Think THINK!
 Oh That writing sounds meaningful you should share it.
 Maybe people will like reading it, maybe you can make a blog out of that… Maybe Maybe MAYBE.
 SHUT UP.
-I’ve not even finished WRITING THAT UP THAT THOSE FUCKING INTRUSIVE COGS KEEP TURNING< > I DON’T WANT TO MAKE ANYTHING OUT OF THAT LET ME OUT> LET ME LIVE MY THOUGHTS IN THE NOW
+I’ve not even finished WRITING THAT UP THAT THOSE INTRUSIVE COGS KEEP TURNING< > I DON’T WANT TO MAKE ANYTHING OUT OF THAT LET ME OUT> LET ME LIVE MY THOUGHTS IN THE NOW

 I am tired of looking ahead.
 Tired of being anxious.
 I just want to live.
 Have a purpose, do something that I would be happy of.